marshalleq/ddd-capture-toolkit/README.md

 Even with synchronised clocks, the two capture processes start at slightly different times.
 The toolkit calculates this initial offset through:

-- Automated 1kHz test tone analysis for calibration captures
-- Precision timing measurement between audio and video start points
+- Precision timing measurement between audio and video start points unique to your hardware
 - Automatic application of the calculated offset during final muxing
+- Automated 1kHz test tone analysis for calibration captures (in alpha state - not needed, use timing measurement option)

 #### 3. VhsDecodeAutoAudioAlign (Speed Compensation)